 Credit reports are the top source (more than 50%) of complaints to the Consumer Financial Protection Bureau (CFPB).
 They are full of errors, penalize consumers for far too long, include harmful information such as medical debts and rental debts, and reinforce racial disparities.
 The dispute system used by the Big Three credit bureaus (Equifax, Experian, and TransUnion) is entirely dysfunctional, inappropriately automated, and fundamentally biased against consumers.

 Background check and tenant screening reports are also problematic and full of inaccuracies.
-They often tag the wrong person with an eviction or criminal record; include sealed, expunged, or obsolete eviction or criminal records; include eviction complaints that did not lead to a judgment; misclassify criminal offenses, or omit information about the disposition of a criminal or eviction case.
+They often tag the wrong person with an eviction or criminal record; include sealed, expunged, or obsolete eviction or criminal records; include eviction complaints that did not lead to a judgment; and misclassify criminal offenses, or omit information about the disposition of a criminal or eviction case.
 Tenant screening companies also issue questionable scores or recommendations and include credit report information, which can shut out low-income and minority renters from decent housing.
 Tenant screening is especially problematic given the recent spikes in rent and shortage of affordable housing, since it can prevent renters from obtaining the little affordable and safe housing that is available.

-Credit and consumer reporting systems need extensive, deep-reaching reforms to ensure fairness and accuracy, and to promote economic stability by ensuring access to affordable credit, housing, and jobs.
+Credit and consumer reporting systems need extensive, deep-reaching reforms to ensure fairness and accuracy and to promote economic stability by ensuring access to affordable credit, housing, and jobs.
 Some of these reforms can be accomplished using the administrative authority of the CFPB, which has announced a possible rulemaking under the Fair Credit Reporting Act (FCRA).
 Other reforms will require Congress to pass legislation.

 The CFPB should: